 Sriracha Teriyaki Ground Turkey Meatballs…such an easy & delicious recipe!!
-Whip these bad boys up for an easy and delicious weeknight dinner!
+Whip these bad boys up with rice & broccoli for an easy weeknight dinner!

 This recipe may seem like it has a lot of ingredients but most of them you should have in your fridge somewhere.
 As you will see I made my own teriyaki sauce as well.
 I chose ground turkey since it is a leaner meat, and because, I just never buy ground beef haha.
 While this recipe is not by any means “low in sodium” it is in my opinion a healthier option then getting frozen meatballs with a pre-made sauce.
 Plus it is fun to cook at home!
 Get your kids involved in rolling up the meatballs with you and teaching them different cooking techniques along the way.